 Halfwave’s innovative acoustic asset integrity inspection technology platform delivers GHG impact by averting methane leakage from natural gas infrastructure and reducing the down-time of offshore wind farms.

 What attracted EV Private Equity to the company?

 EV Private Equity was attracted to Halfwave due to the innovative and partly disruptive nature of its proprietary technology and the fact that the core of the business could be characterized as a platform technology with an opportunity for it to be expanded upon.
 Halfwave provides accurate and reliable inspection data that allows customers to make informed choices to maintain the integrity of their critical assets.
-The main focus when EV invested was the unique technology application to inspect high pressure large pipelines transporting oil and gas.
+The main focus when EV invested was the unique technology application to inspect high pressure large pipelines transporting oil and gas and with a value proposition of providing an fully integrated inspection service that would enable clients to take early action to prevent methane leakage from pipelines.
 But we also saw and had clear ideas on how the superior acoustic inspection technology could be exploited and expanded upon in other market segments.

 What was EV’s role?

-With the deep PE experience and sector knowledge, EV Private Equity saw the company’s potential, and was willing to take the venture risk to commercialise the technology.
+With the deep PE experience and sector knowledge, EV Private Equity saw the company’s potential, and was willing to take the risk to commercialise the technology.
 The deal was sourced as a proprietary bi-lateral negotiation with the major international certification body DNV GL, and EV took control of the investment from day one by conducting hands on strategic advice, while also becoming a proactive member of the board.